drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 # File organization

-Data item and results of the experiment and data analysis:
+Data items and results of the experiment and data analysis:

 1. `Training data for classifier.xlsx` comprises 1165 QA-AT posts (with URL links) and 1200 non QA-AT posts collected from Stack Overflow.